 A Brief History

 On April 14, 1775, Benjamin Franklin, inventor, statesman, scientist, musician, publisher and Most Interesting Man in the World co-founded the first Abolitionist society in what would soon become the United States, an event we used to name him as The Most Interesting Man in the World.
-The task for us today is to nominate several men for the current title of Most Interesting Man in the World, and we seek your input as to which person on this list best fits that description, or for you to nominate someone else that we somehow neglected to include.
+The task for us today is to nominate several men for the current title of Most Interesting Man in the World.
 (We will address women at another date, so do not get all irate and stuff!)
 There is no significance to the order listed, but we are including only those people alive as of the time of this article (2018).

 1. Donald Trump, President of the United States.